whitesmith/prosperent/README.md

-prosperent
+Prosperent
 ==========

 A rails wrapper for prosperent API.
-It's still under development so use it at your own risk.

 Getting Started
 ---------------